Asymptotics of the quantization problem on metric measure spaces: Preliminary definitions and properties

 Consequently, $\mu_k(X) = \nu_k(Y) \to 0$, and by the assumption that $\mu$ is $(p,s)$-quantizable,

 Thus $\overline{Q}_{p,s}(\nu_k) \to 0$ as well. \qedhere \end{itemize} \end{proof}

 In particular, $1$-Lipschitz inclusion maps $\iota \colon X \to Y$ preserve the property of $(p,s)$-quantizability, such as in the case of Riemannian manifolds embedded into larger Euclidean spaces.
-Hence in order to demonstrate that a measure supported on an $m$-dimensional submanifold of $\R^d$ is $(p,m)$-quantizable, it suffices to show that the measure is $(p,m)$-quantizable on the Riemannian manifold.
+Hence in order to demonstrate that a measure supported on a {lower-dimensional submanifold} of $\R^d$ is $(p,s)$-quantizable {as a measure on $\R^d$}, it suffices to show that the measure is $(p,s)$-quantizable {as a measure on the Riemannian manifold}.

-We give a list of sufficient conditions for $(p,s)$-quantizability on various domains in Appendix \ref{app:psstab}.
+We give a list of sufficient conditions for $(p,s)$-quantizability on various domains in Section \ref{sect:psstab}.
 For now, we note that $(p,s)$-quantizability is guaranteed by the existence of Pierce-type integral upper bounds on quantization coefficients:

 \begin{prop} Let $p \in [1,\infty)$, $s \in (0,\infty)$, $\mu \in \M^p_+(X)$.
 Suppose there exists a nonnegative measurable function $F \colon X \to [0,\infty]$ such that $\int F \di \mu < \infty$ and the following integral upper bound